LtECoD/CoFlow/README.md

 ## Usage

 ### 1. Inference
 You can download trained model weights from [here](https://doi.org/10.5281/zenodo.14842367) to run CoFlow.
-Then unzip the file into any directory.
+Then, unzip the file into any directory.

-Run the following python script to conduct unconditional generation:
+Run the following Python script to conduct unconditional generation:

 ```python
 import sys